-Unfortunately, this implied volatility crush catches many options trading beginners off guard.
-Buyers of stock options before earnings release is the most common way options trading beginners are introduced to the Volatility Crush.
+IV crush is when an options contract’s extrinsic value sharply declines following significant corporate events such as earnings.
+Unfortunately, this implied volatility crush catches many new options traders off guard.
+Buyers of stock options before earnings release is the most common way new options traders are introduced to the Volatility Crush.

 Not only are they shocked to find out that they didn’t make any money on their option – even though the stock went in their favor – they lost all their money!

 In simpler terms, IV rises in anticipation of an event and falls after the event.
-Personally, I would say the best example of this is an upcoming earnings event.
+I would say the best example of this is an upcoming earnings event.
 We tend to keep an eye on these types of things in our live trading room.